Bubsy in Claws Encounters of the Furred Kind: Genesis

 The Sega Genesis version also garnered generally favorable reception from critics.
 GamePros The Unknown Gamer found the Genesis version to be graphically identical despite being limited by a weaker color palette, but noted that Bubsy's moves were easier to execute than those of his SNES counterpart.
 Electronic Games listed it as one of the best action games for the Genesis.

 Windows

-The Microsoft Windows version, Super Bubsy, received generally unfavorable reviews.
+Unlike the Super NES and Sega Genesis versions, the Microsoft Windows version, Super Bubsy, received generally unfavorable reviews.

 Retrospective coverage

 In a retrospective outlook, IGN highlighted the classic cartoon-inspired character designs, but called Bubsy in Claws Encounters of the Furred Kind a "mediocre" game and a "pale Sonic imitator", criticizing its floaty, imprecise physics and odd level design.
 Hardcore Gaming 101, also in retrospect, deemed the game as a "Sonic rip-off", faulting its physics, collision detection, and overall level design lacking structure and cohesion.